Igorsmit00/NCO-for-Stochastic-FJSP/README.md

 The L2D folder contains the code for our preliminary experiment in which we apply the scenario processing module to the L2D network.

 Within each of these folders, there is a README file that explains the code in more detail.

+## Reference
+We will post the reference to our paper here later.